vgentela/Statistical-Network-Analysis/README.md

   ![Network Card](https://github.com/vgentela/Statistical-Network-Analysis/blob/main/network_card.png)

 - The network is described using a [network card](https://github.com/vgentela/Statistical-Network-Analysis/blob/main/Bsky_network_card.tex)
 - Network card is a network descriptor which can be imported from the network-cards library.
-More on network cards in the [paper](https://arxiv.org/abs/2206.00026)
-- This is the link to the [GitHub repository](https://github.com/network-cards/network-cards)
+More on network cards in the [paper](https://arxiv.org/abs/2206.00026) and the [GitHub repository](https://github.com/network-cards/network-cards)

 The Network itself:
 This is the network file in the gml format: [Network](https://github.com/vgentela/Statistical-Network-Analysis/blob/main/graph.gml)